Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Benchmark

-We aim to construct scenes with a single anomalous concept (i.e., target) that seldom co-occurs with the other concepts (i.e., the context pair).
-For instance, the Action component ``fixing a computer'' and the context pair (``the baby'', ``on the bed'') results in the triplet ``the baby on the bed fixing a computer'', which contradicts commonsense knowledge, as it is highly improbable for a baby to fix a computer in reality.
-Specifically, \begin{itemize}[leftmargin=10pt] \item The context pair should exhibit a {\bf high co-occurrence} level, acting as a common background. \item The target should display a {\bf low co-occurrence} with the given context, representing the anomaly. \end{itemize} To find the high co-occurrence context pairs, our framework first groups context pairs by their target category, i.e., {\bf Context}$_{Action}$ consists of (Subject, Place) pairs and {\bf Context}$_{Place}$ comprises (Subject, Action) pairs.
-These groups help to develop the focus of the questions in the next section.
-We omit {\bf Context}$_{Subject}$ to avoid the ambiguity and potential ethical issues for judging a subject's identity.
+\paragraph{Construct Counter-commonsense Query} We aim to construct scenes with one single anomalous component (i.e., target) that seldom co-occurs with the others (i.e., the context).
+This objective can be formalized into two key requirements: (1) The context components should exhibit a high co-occurrence level, acting as a common background, and (2) The target component should display a low co-occurrence with the given context, representing the anomaly.
+To identify strongly co-occurring context pairs, our framework first groups context components by the target category, e.g., {\bf Context}$_{Action}$ consists of (Subject, Place) pairs.
+These groupings help to develop the focus of the questions in the next section.
+We omit {\bf Context}$_{Subject}$ to prevent ambiguity and mitigate potential ethical concerns related to subject identity.
+Next, our framework enumerate all the context combinations within the each group and computes their Normalized Pointwise Mutual Information (NPMI) scores.

-We demonstrate how to construct queries with counter-commonsense \textbf{Actions}, and a similar approach can be applied to Places.
-For each subject, we pair it with all the Place components to establish context candidates and select the contexts based on the co-occurrence level.
-We use Normalized Pointwise Mutual Information (NPMI) to evaluate the co-occurrence of the context pairs ${\bf C}=(C_X, C_Y)$:

-A higher NPMI score indicates a more frequent co-occurrence of the two context components.
-For each subject, we select Top-$K$ places with {\bf highest} NPMI scores to form context pairs.

-For each selected context pair, we construct counter-commonsense triplets by selecting a target Action component that is not compatible with the context pair.
-Concretely, we also use the NPMI metric (i.e. $\text{NPMI}(T; {\bf C})$) to evaluate the co-occurrence of the target $T$ and context pair ${\bf C}$.
-For each context pair, we select Top-$M$ actions with {\bf lowest} NPMI scores to form counter-commonsense queries.